GordonHannan/BoseCineMatePulse/README.md

 The wake-up sound will be played every 20 minutes, but you can invoke it manually by clicking the tray icon.

 Fork of https://github.com/drittich/BoseCineMatePulse., I believe Bose needs it every 15 minutes but I haven't sat here and timed it yet.

+Build in VS Code using:
+dotnet publish -c Release -r win-x64 --self-contained

+Alternatively, run the publish.bat file and it will complile and zip into 2 files in /bin/Publish.
+You can then copy the files to a folder of your choice and run the .exe file.